Skip to main content

 CertificationOLEV/OZEV approvedOLEV/OZEV approved

-Yes — the Cord Zero includes dual Wi-Fi and 4G with a built-in multi-network SIM and automatic failover at no extra cost.
-The Indra Smart LUX charges an additional £250 for 4G.
+Yes — dual Wi-Fi + 4G with automatic failover is built in.
+The Indra Smart LUX charges around £250 extra for 4G.

 We'll sort the installation